Economy of the Gambia: Economic history

-For purchasing power parity comparisons, the US dollar is exchanged at 4.35 Dalasi only.

 The Gambia's economy is characterized by traditional subsistence agriculture, a historic reliance on peanuts or groundnuts for export earnings, a re-export trade built up around its ocean port, low import duties, minimal administrative procedures, a fluctuating exchange rate with no exchange controls, and a significant tourism industry.
-Average wages in 2007 hover around $1–2 per day.

 Economic sectors

 Agriculture

 Agriculture accounts for 23% of gross domestic product (GDP) and employs 75% of the labor force.
 Within agriculture, peanut production accounts for 5.3% of GDP, other crops 8.3%, livestock 4.4%, fishing 1.8%, and forestry 0.5%.

 Industry

 Industry accounts for 12% of GDP.
 Manufacturing accounts for 6% of GDP.
 The limited amount of manufacturing is primarily agriculturally based (e.g., peanut processing, bakeries, a brewery, and a tannery).
 Other manufacturing activities include soap, soft drinks, and clothing.
 Services account for 19% of GDP.